xcomponent/xcomponent/Examples/xc.orderprocessing/documentation/README.md

 ![add component image](images/add_component.jpg)&nbsp;![add component image](images/add_order_component.jpg)

 > Note: In XComponent, a component is a set of state machines.

-* Create the entry point state machine for the Order component
+ * Rename the automatically created *Order* to *OrderProcessor*.
-> Note: This state machine will be used as a rather technical part of the system, which listens to external order creation requests (it could also handle business validation on the incoming creations requests before actually creating orders, but this is out of the scope of this example)
+> Note: The entry point state machine will be used as a rather technical part of the system, which listens to external order creation requests (it could also handle business validation on the incoming creations requests before actually creating orders, but this is out of the scope of this example)

- * Rename the automatically created *StateMachine1* to *OrderProcessor*.
  * Add a state Up to the OrderProcessor state machine
  * Link the EntryPoint state to the Up state through a transition named Init with Triggering event “DefaultEvent”
  * Set the timeout of the newly created Init transition to 0, meaning that it will be automatically triggered when the component will be initialized